 1 Pet 3:7 Husbands, in the same way be considerate as you live with your wives, and treat them with respect as the weaker partner (vessel, Greek skeuos) and as heirs with you of the gracious gift of life, so that nothing will hinder your prayers.

 What does these texts have in common?
 They both speak of weak vessels with a great spiritual gift inside.
 (In the first case the spiritual gift inside the vessel is called a “treasure”, in the second it is called “the gracious gift of life”.)
-The same Greek word is used: One used elsewhere in the Bible for literal containers like for example clay pots.
+The same Greek word is used.
+It is used elsewhere in the Bible for literal containers like, for example, clay pots.

 I think honoring a weaker vessel with an equally good gift inside goes like this:

 I buy two paper packets of sugar.
 (The same useful thing inside the packs, the same weak containers.)
 When just past the till, I put my sugar into a bag.
 I accidently put my finger through the side of the one sugar packet.

 I now have a weaker vessel: Both packets are equally valuable for what is inside them, but one packet could spill more easily.
 I carry that packet in my hand, making sure the holed side is on top and not in any direction that could make the sugar spill.
 I take no similar care of the other packet.
 That swings around in the bag on my arm, and I am completely unaware which side is up on the intact sugar packet.